 Before you invest in Franchise Restaurants, pause and think if the particular chain is right for you.
 Franchises have their set criteria for lending out its brand name.
-However, even if you fulfil those criteria, you should still consider your abilities, and the help and support you’d require from the Franchisors, and whether or not they would provide it.
+However, even if you fulfill those criteria, you should still consider your abilities, and the help and support you’d require from the Franchisors, and whether or not they would provide it.
 Keep the following points in mind:

 - How much money are you ready to invest?
-Even Franchise Restaurants come with their own risks, so be also prepared for the losses.
+Even Franchise Restaurants come with their risks, so be also prepared for the losses.

 - Does the Franchisor provide the management and technical support such as Hiring and Training?

 - Would you have the option of opening more than one outlet in a particular area?

 4. Who is the Franchisor’s Competition?